The Complete Guide to Pickleball Game Rules and Guidelines

 Let Serve Rule

 If the ball hits the net but still lands in the correct service box, it is considered a "let."
-In this case, the server gets another chance to serve without penalty.
+Players have the option to play the let serve or redo the serve.
+In professional pickleball, a let is re-served if it lands in the correct service box.

 Volley and Non-Volley Zone (Kitchen) Rules